 The entire Redbank Valley community has ownership and pride in the school district.
 Their commitment and support is evident.

 Redbank Valley School District had its beginning in 1950 when a jointure was formed and a Board of Directors was organized.
 The official name of Redbank Valley Joint Schools was adopted.
 The area and its education system was going to experience some major changes.
 The jointure would combine the 9 separate school boards of the area and many of the 17 rural community schools that each village claimed.

 In 1957 the newly built high school received its first students.
 The New Bethlehem High School had been closed approximately 2 years earlier and students were temporarily educated in the fire hall, the Stahlman Garage building and other facilities.
 Eventually five elementary schools would serve the area’s younger students.
 Porter Township Elementary School was the oldest constructed in 1935.
 Madison Township and Mahoning Township Elementary Schools were built in 1959.
 Redbank-Hawthorn Elementary and New Bethlehem-South Bethlehem Elementary Schools were built in 1960 and 1962 respectively.

 Redbank Valley School District is located in the rolling hills of rural northwest Pennsylvania along the Redbank Creek.
-Redbank Valley, and specifically New Bethlehem, is approximately one hour north of Pittsburgh on Route 28, 15 miles southeast of Route 80, exit 9 at Clarion, Route 66 and 17 miles southwest of Route 80, Exit 13 at Brookville, on Route 28.
+Redbank Valley, and specifically New Bethlehem, is approximately one hour north of Pittsburgh on Route 28; 15 miles southeast of U.S. Route 80, exit 64 at Clarion, via State Route 66; and 17 miles southwest of U.S. Route 80, Exit 78 at Brookville, via State Route 28.
 This area is a primary north-south corridor for travelers.